margaretmf/margaretmf.github.io/poetry.md

 A lesson on the Spanish roots of African Americans.
 A lesson on the Jamaican roots of African Americans.
 A lesson on not stalking people on social media and detaching from the situation.
-A lesson on not romanticisizing the South.
+A lesson on not romanticizing the South.
 A lesson on the history of the United States of America.
 A lesson on keeping the tone of conversation cheerful.
 A lesson on keeping email messages tidy and clean.